OpenLMIS/openlmis-ui-components/docs/conventions-javascript.md

 *Keep all objects in a single file - so its easier to understand the actions that are being taken*

-The Angular guide to writting [HTTP Interceptors is here](https://docs.angularjs.org/api/ng/service/$http#interceptors)
+The Angular guide to writing [HTTP Interceptors is here](https://docs.angularjs.org/api/ng/service/$http#interceptors)

 ### General Conventions
-* Write interceptors so they only chanage a request on certain conditions, so other unit tests don't have to be modified for the interceptors conditions
+* Write interceptors so they only change a request on certain conditions, so other unit tests don't have to be modified for the interceptors conditions
 * Don't include HTTP Interceptors in openlmis-core, as the interceptor might be injected into all other unit tests — which could break everything

 ### Unit Testing Conventions